 Cash.
-The Company maintains cash balances at several banks, with the majority held at one bank.
-At times, the amount on deposit exceeds the federally insured limits.
+The Company maintains cash balances at three banks, with the majority held at one bank located in the U.S. At times, the amount on deposit exceeds the federally insured limits.
 Management believes that the financial institutions that hold the Company's cash are financially sound and, accordingly, minimal credit risk exists.